Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Doubly Nonnegative Relaxation

+Hereinafter, we will assume that Assumption~\ref{ass:bound_and_interior} holds.
+By~\Cref{lemma:equiv-shor}, in order to compute the DNN bound $\bar \Phi(\cF)$, we can solve the SDP problem~\eqref{prob:SQP3Shor}.
 With the strong duality property of~\eqref{prob:SQP3Shor}, we rest assured for the convergence of a wide range of SDP solvers.
 We mention in particular the interior point type methods and the augmented Lagrangian type methods.
-There are many powerful solvers that implement these methods: \texttt{Mosek}, \texttt{Gurobi}, \texttt{SDPT3}, \texttt{SDPNAL+}, etc.
+There are many powerful {commercial and academic} solvers that implement these methods: {\texttt{MOSEK}, \texttt{SDPT3}{~\cite{TohToddTutuSDPT3}}, \texttt{SDPNAL+}{~\cite{sun2020sdpnal+}}}, etc.

 However, it is important to note that any numerical solver using finite floating-point arithmetic is incapable of returning the exact value of $\bar \Phi (\cF)$.
-Indeed, such numerical solvers terminate when a solution with sufficiently small infeasibility gap and primal dual optimality gap is found.
+Indeed, such numerical solvers terminate when a solution with sufficiently small {constraint violation} and primal dual optimality gap is found.
 The value returned by the numerical SDP solver is only an approximation of the true value $\bar\Phi(\cF)$.
 Additional care needs to be taken in order to get a valid upper bound of $\Phi^*(\cF)$.

 To be more precise, consider applying any suitable SDP numerical solver to the primal SDP problem~\eqref{prob:SQP3Shorabs} and its dual SDP problem~\eqref{prob:SQP3Shorabsdual}.
-Let $\epsilon>0$ and assume that the pair of primal dual solution $(\hat Y; \lambda, \nu)$ returned by the SDP solver satisfies the following infeasibility and duality gap condition
+Let $\epsilon>0$ and assume that the pair of primal dual solution ${(\hat Y; \lambda)}$ returned by the SDP solver satisfies the following {constraint violation} and duality gap condition{s}